Review was updated on 4th March, 2021

-Are you a lifelong fan of everything Australia’s free to air networks have to offer?
+Are you a long-time fan of everything Australia’s free to air networks have to offer?
 Then you know the simple pleasure of getting home from work, kicking back on the couch and flicking through channels to see what’s on.
-It’s almost a national pastime, one which has been made more complicated in recent years with the arrival of Freeview and the many extra channels that came with it.
-Thankfully, there’s a quick and convenient way to catch up with your favourite series, and here’s everything you need to know.
+And these days, thanks to streaming, there’s a quick and easy way to catch up with your favourite shows.
+Here’s everything you need to know.

-While the TV landscape is almost unrecognisable from a decade ago, there’s still just the five big networks – three commercial and two government-owned.
+While the TV landscape is almost unrecognisable from a decade ago, there’s still just the five big networks – three commercial and two government-funded.
 But thanks to the opportunity for multiple channels that digital TV brought, a session of channel-surfing these days will have you travelling through a whole bunch of new offerings.
 That can make it a little daunting to try to keep up with what’s on.
-You’re watching the semi-final of Masterchef but flick over during an ad break to find one of the new extra channels is running a Big Bang Theory marathon or the latest episode of Orphan Black.
+You’re watching the semi-final of Masterchef but flick over during an ad break to find one of the new extra channels is running a Big Bang Theory marathon or the latest episode of Hard Quiz.
 There are so many options it’s impossible to watch them all at once.

 That’s where “catch-up” streaming comes into the picture.
-All five networks have their own catch-up services, which most people access via apps for their smartphone or tablet, or directly via the networks’ web sites.
-Owners of Freeview Plus certified TVs also have all of those apps built right into their televisions, with interactive access available to past shows directly from the on-screen program guide.
+All five networks have their own catch-up services, which most people access via apps for their TV, streaming device, smartphone or tablet, or directly via the networks’ web sites.